Local-Connectivity-Lab/scn-documentation/docs/tutorials/epc-setup.md

 You can manage users using the Open5GS WebUI, or using a script provided in the [Open5GS GitHub repository](https://github.com/open5gs/open5gs).
 Our preferred strategy is to use the script, which supports automation better and does not require the WebUI to be running.
+(Remember that an important pre-condition to adding users is to have SIM cards or eSIMs with their respective IMSIs and secret keys, which must be procured separately.
+WIP- We will endeavor to make guides for these processes available soon.)

 Clone the repository into the EPC machine: